lftxd1/ProGraphTrans/readme.md

 Proteins are essential biomolecules that regulate virtually all biological processes.
 Determining their function based solely on their sequence remains a significant challenge in bioinformatics.
 Recent advances have led to the development of models like ESM-2, which learn protein representations to assist in various bioinformatics tasks.
 However, most current methods focus primarily on sequence information, often neglecting the structural characteristics of proteins.

-In this paper, we introduce **ProGraphTrans**, a novel approach that combines Graph Neural Networks (GNNs) with Transformers to enhance protein representation learning by integrating both sequence and structural features.
+We introduce **ProGraphTrans**, a novel approach that combines Graph Neural Networks (GNNs) with Transformers to enhance protein representation learning by integrating both sequence and structural features.
 Our method leverages ESM-2 embeddings and amino acid contact profiles to build richer representations, improving the performance of protein-related tasks.

 ## Requirements